-Now that you have tools in hand, go ahead and start laying out your space, sinking stakes into the places where you anticipate your corners to be and wrap the string from stake to stake to create the footprint of your new patio.
+Now that you have tools in hand, go ahead and start laying out your space, sinking stakes into the places where you anticipate your corners to be, and wrap the string from stake to stake to create the footprint of your new patio.

-Laying Out Curves for a Patio or Pathway
+How to Lay Out Curves for a Patio or Pathway

-Take your time and reposition the hose as much as needed until you’ve go the desired curve.
-Once you have the curve just the way you want it you can paint a line using marking paint so the layout can be used during installation.
+Take your time and reposition the hose as much as needed until you’ve got the desired curve.
+Once you have the curve just the way you want it, you can paint a line using marking paint to preserve the layout throughout the installation.

-Patio corners must be square and there are a few ways to accomplish this.
-If your patio is a rectangle then you can measure from one corner to the opposite diagonal corner and when the measurements are equal the patio is square.
+Patio corners must be square, and there are a few ways to accomplish this.
+If your patio is a rectangle, then you can measure from one corner to the opposite diagonal corner, and when the measurements are equal, the patio is square.

-Another method to ensure a patio corner is square is to use the Pythagorean Theorem, or the 3, 4, 5 rule.
+Another method to ensure a patio corner is square is to use the Pythagorean theorem, or the 3, 4, 5 rule.
 When side a is 3 units and side b is 4 units the measurement that connects the end of those measurements to form a triangle should be exactly 5 units.

-To use the Pythagorean Theorem, measure one edge of the patio to 6′ and measure the adjacent edge to 8′.
+To use the Pythagorean theorem, measure one edge of the patio to 6′ and measure the adjacent edge to 8′.
 The measurement between the 6′ mark and the 8′ mark should be exactly 10′ when the corner is square.

 - 1) It is a safety issue.
 Before you go sinking a shovel or post hole digger into the dirt, you sure do want to know where those underground electrical lines are buried.
 This one really shouldn’t take a lot of explanation.

-If you haven’t ordered materials be sure to use a paver calculator or concrete calculator to determine just how much material that you will need before you order.
+If you haven’t ordered materials, be sure to use a paver calculator or concrete calculator to determine just how much material you will need.
 There are also some fantastic design tools available that will help you measure and lay out a patio.
-As soon as materials are on site it’s time to begin installing your new patio.
+As soon as materials are on site, it’s time to begin installing your new patio.